Lifting representations of finite reductive groups I: Semisimple conjugacy classes: Finite-group actions on reductive groups

 Using induction on $|\Gamma|$ and working in stages, we see that we may always replace $\Gamma$ with the successive subquotients that occur in any subnormal series for $\Gamma$.
-If $\Gamma$ is just a permutation action on the factors of $\tilde{G}$, then the proposition is clear.
-Thus, we may assume that $\tilde{G}$ is $k$-simple and $\Gamma$ is simple.
+Thus, we may assume that $\Gamma$ is simple.
+Furthermore, from the previous paragraph, we may assume either $\Gamma$ either acts via permutations of coordinates, or preserves the simple factors of $\tilde{G}$ and acts in the same way on each.
+In the former case, the proposition is clear.
+Thus, we assume that we are in the latter case, and we may assume from above that $\tilde{G}$ is almost simple.

-Then we may write $\tilde{G} = \prod_{j=1}^m \tilde{M}_j$ where each $\tilde{M}_j$ is an absolutely simple $k\sep$-group, and $\Gal(k)$ acts on the set of factors via a transitive subgroup of the symmetric group $S_m$.
-Every element of $\Gamma$ induces a permutation of the factors, thus giving a map from $\Gamma$ to the symmetric group $S_m$.
-Since $\Gamma$ is simple, this map is either trivial or injective.